irna290404/revou-pricing-discount-analysis/README.md

 - Limit discounts above **20%**, especially for low-margin products.
 - Review product costs (COGS) and pricing strategies for unprofitable sub-categories.
-- Apply different discount strategies based on product profitability instead of using a uniform discount policy. :contentReference[oaicite:5]{index=5}
+- Apply different discount strategies based on product profitability instead of using a uniform discount policy. :contentReference.
 ---

 ## 📂 Repository Structure